Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Symmetries in Riemann-Cartan Geometry

 where $\phi^*_t$ is the one parameter local transformation generated by $X$ \cite{Stephani:2003tm}.
 One of the advantages of the Lie derivative is that it exists without any additional structure.
 If the metric is assumed to be invariant under a continuous symmetry that is generated by some vector field $X$, then $X$ is said to generate an isometry of the metric.
 In this case the Lie derivative of the metric along that vector field $X$ is identically zero,

 In theories of gravity based solely on the metric, i.e., Riemannian theories such as GR, using the Lie derivative to investigate continuous symmetries is not problematic.
-The metric, its corresponding Levi-Civita spin connection and its curvature all remain invariant under a local Lorentz transformation.
+The metric and its curvature remain invariant under a local Lorentz transformation.
 The isometries of the metric tell us everything about the geometry.

 Since the metric is invariant under the flow of a Killing vector field, a basis of orthonormal co-frames will also remain orthonormal under this same flow.
 However, individual members of the co-frame basis may undergo a local Lorentz transformation under this flow.
 That is, the Lie derivative in the direction of the Killing vector $X$ of the orthonormal co-frame basis $h^a$ is not necessarily zero and can be expressed as